rebekkarustad/Social-Media-App/README.md

 13. A registered user may `react` to any `Post` with an emoji
 14. A registered user may `follow` and `unfollow` another `Profile`

-All of these requirements was fullfilled in the final product.
+All of these requirements were fulfilled in the final product.

 ## Built With

-You can list a the tech stack that you've used over here

 - [React.js](https://reactjs.org/)
 - [React Bootstrap](https://react-bootstrap.github.io/)
 - [FontAwesome](https://fontawesome.com/)